 So what else is there?

-The majority of what is being sold these days is “engineered” wood flooring.
-This means you have a layer of wood, the thickness varies, (which we will discuss) on top of what is called a “core” board.
-The core board is just as important as the wear layer, if not more so because that is where they try to hide stuff from you, especially if they are less than reputable.
+The majority of what is being sold today, is “engineered” wood flooring.
+With engineered flooring, you have layers.
+First, the top layer, a wood of variable thickness (More on this in a moment).
+Second, you have what is called, “core” board.
+The core board is just as important as the wear layer, if not more so, because that is where they try to hide stuff from you.
+Especially if they are less than reputable.

-When shopping for wood flooring always remember you really do get what you pay for.
+When shopping for wood flooring always remember, you really do get what you pay for.
 Try to get the best quality product for the money you have to spend.
-It is my hope that by the time you read this post you will have the info you need not to be an expert but to know the right questions to ask.
+It is my hope that by the time you read this post, you will know the right questions to ask.
 If the salesperson doesn’t have the answers or if it sounds like BS to you, run!

 Lets discuss the wear layer of the engineered wood first.
-The thicker the wear layer, the more wood the product contains meaning the higher the price will be of the material.
+The thicker the wear layer, the more wood the product contains.
+Meaning the higher the price will be.
+How to see the thickness?
 Its pretty simple.
 I wont bore you with millimeters and all that jazz.
-It’s really easy to see the wear layer.
-Turn the sample and look at a cut edge.
+Just turn the sample and look at a cut edge.
 The wear layer will be the top one.

 This is what you actually see and walk on.
-In the sample above it is easy to see as are the core layers.
+In the sample above, the wear layer is easy to see, as are the core layers.
 This particular manufacturer is so proud of their product they show you the wear layer by producing an angular cut in the sample.
 Nothing to hide here!
-As you can see the wear layer is thick enough to sand and refinish should the need arise due to scratches, dents etc.
+As you can see, the wear layer is thick enough to sand and refinish should the need arise, due to scratches, dents, etc.

 Here is an “entry level” engineered wood product from a major manufacturer.

 The sample above is a typical builder grade floor.
-As you can see the wear layer is very thin and could not be sanded or refinished.
-Once damage occurs severe enough to go through that layer, the core board is exposed and you are looking at replacement.
-This would not do well in high traffic areas or with kids, large dogs or just an active family life.
-In most cases you would be looking at replacement in 5 years or so.
+You can see that the wear layer is very thin and can not be sanded or refinished.
+Once the damage has go through that top layer, the core board is exposed and you are looking at replacement.
+This would not do well in high traffic areas, with kids, large dogs or just an active family life.
+In most cases, you would be looking at replacement in 5 years or so.
 This would be fine however in a bedroom or dining area that does not receive high traffic.

 Buyer beware of “discount flooring”.
-There can be discounts found but here is what to look for.
-The sample above is one I keep in my office to show clients who found that great deal at a “liquidator”.
+Saving money is always great.
+However, flooring is certainly an area in which you get what you pay for.
+With that in mind, there are things to look out for.
+The sample above is one I keep in my office, to show clients, what they might find, in the great deal at a “liquidator”.
 Typically, these products will be from China.
-As you can see the wear layer is quite thin.
+As you can see, the wear layer is quite thin.
 There are bigger concerns though.
-The CORE on this product shows no layers and in made from pine.
+The CORE on this product, shows no layers and in made from pine.
 Very cheap and very soft.
-This means the first time your well meaning friend walks across in a pair of stilletos you will have an ever lasting impression of the visit.
-Have a dance party on this and your done.
+This means, that the first time your well meaning friend walks across your new floor, in a pair of stilettos, you will have an ever lasting impression of the visit.
+Have a dance party on this, and your done.

 Have you ever walked into a discount flooring distributor and noticed a “weird smell”?
 Beware of toxic chemicals in imported products as well.
-Formaldehyde is one that can be found in these products.
-Be sure any product you are putting in your home is Carb2 compliant which means the glues and finishes meet safe standards.
+Formaldehyde is only one toxin, that can be found in these products.
+Be sure any product you are putting in your home is Carb2 compliant which means the glues and finishes meet safety standards.

-Discounted product also often contain a very few long boards in their boxes.
-They will often times be composed of an assortment of short stubby pieces, (some containing obvious flaws) with a few nice long boards thrown in for good measure.
+Discounted product also often contains very few long boards in their boxes.
+Often times, the material in the boxes will be composed of an assortment of short stubby pieces, (some containing obvious flaws) with a few nice long boards thrown in for good measure.
 Buyer beware.
 You really do get what you pay for.

-While not terribly “scientific” or technically boring, I hope I have provided you with enough information to shop for wood flooring without being bamboozled by a slick sales person.
-Do your homework and you now have enough information to know what you are looking at the knowledge to ask the right questions!
+While not terribly “scientific”, I hope I have provided you with enough information to shop for wood flooring, without fear of being bamboozled by a slick sales person.
+Do your homework, and you will have enough information to know what you are looking at and the knowledge to ask the right questions!
 Do you want more great info like this?
 Sign up for my email list and get the latest and greatest right in your inbox!